 Mocktails and other booze substitutes can be fun and relaxing.
 It’s all about finding the right ones.

-So in that spirits, here’s my list of must-have alcohol alternatives for days you want to get a little fancy with your beverage choice.
+So in that spirit, here’s my list of delicious alcohol alternatives for days you want to get a little fancy with your beverage choice.

 Please note that my articles contain affiliate links for which I may receive a small commission at no extra cost to you.